 The I7 build uses a Gigabyte GA-Z270X-UD3 Motherboard.
 It is a premium motherboard that supports any later things you could wish to do with your build and all the features you would expect from a premium motherboard.

-The AMD build requires a different motherboard (as you may know, the motherboard needs to match the processor, so Intel and AMD aren’t interchangeable).
+The AMD build requires a different motherboard.
+As you may or may not know, the motherboard needs to match the processor, so Intel and AMD aren’t interchangeable.
 We have chose a MSI B350 Tomahawk motherboard.
 It is a premium board with all the features you could want.

 For these builds we decided to go with premium fan coolers.
 For the ultimate performance you could chose to use water cooling and overclock, but as a beginner friendly guide I don’t want to recommend that due to being more difficult and having higher risks.
 If you have the knowledge go for it, but if you are new I would avoid water cooling and overclocking, these builds will run fine stock.